jjww2015/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
+* Summarize the number of steps taken by day

 ```r
 totalStepPerDay <- tapply(activity$step, activity$date, sum, na.rm = TRUE)